 The exact one I used is no longer available (booo!!) but I’ve found a ton of other options for you to choose from.

 Alright, friends!
 I hope you have a wonderful weekend!
+Hope you were seriously inspired by this farmhouse flower arrangement, I know I was!

 Remember to check back the next 3 Fridays for some more easy flower arrangement ideas!!